 Treating Meniere’s Disease: Lifestyle Changes

-Certain changes may help you manage Meniere’s.
+Certain changes may help you manage Meniere’s disease.
 Some of these changes are minor.
-Others require more dedication.
+Others require more work.
 They include avoiding certain substances.
 Special devices may also help make you more comfortable and improve your hearing.

 Avoid Certain Substances

-Certain substances affect how your body regulates fluid, and can make Meniere’s worse.
+Certain substances affect how your body regulates fluid, and can make Meniere’s disease worse.
 These include:

-Caffeine, which constricts your blood vessels and reduces blood flow to your inner ear.
-Avoid drinks and foods (such as coffee, cola, and chocolate) that are high in caffeine.
+Caffeine.
+Caffeine narrows your blood vessels.
+This reduces blood flow to your inner ear.
+Avoid drinks and foods that are high in caffeine, such as coffee, cola, and chocolate.

-Alcohol, which can disturb your sense of balance.
+Alcohol.
+Alcohol can upset your sense of balance.
 Avoid alcohol, or limit it to very small amounts.

 Explore Helpful Devices

-If Meniere’s has permanently affected your hearing, a hearing aid may help you hear better.
-Hearing aids come in many different models, and one can be chosen that suits your needs and lifestyle.
-In addition, certain devices can help cover up (mask) annoying and bothersome tinnitus.
-Try a fan or a radio tuned to music or static, or purchase a white-noise device specifically designed to create pleasant background noise.
-A masking device that generates constant white noise can be worn directly in the ear.
-Your doctor can give you more information and recommendations about hearing aids, white-noise devices, and masking devices.
+If Meniere’s disease has permanently affected your hearing, a hearing aid may help you hear better.
+Hearing aids come in many different models.
+You can find one that is best for your needs and lifestyle.
+Other devices can help cover up tinnitus.
+A fan or a radio tuned to music or static, or a white-noise device specifically designed to create background noise may help.
+A masking device that makes white noise all the time can be worn directly in the ear.
+Ask your health care provider if these devices are right for you.

 Pay Attention to Your Body

-People with Meniere’s sometimes find that such things as bright lights, loud noises, or very low sounds bring on symptoms or make the symptoms worse.
+People with Meniere’s disease sometimes find that such things as bright lights, loud noises, or very low sounds bring on symptoms or make the symptoms worse.
 Pay attention to how you feel.
-If you notice something making you feel worse, talk to your doctor.
+If something makes you feel worse, talk with your health care provider.